Viibezz27/odin-recipes/README.md

 Links and Images

-Use the &gt;a&lt; and &gt;img&lt; elements to add navigation and visual content to the page.
+Use the &lt;a&gt; and &lt;img&gt; elements to add navigation and visual content to the page.

 Attributes